 The Ordinary Multi-Peptide Serum for Hair Density

-Not technically an oil -- it is a peptide serum -- but it belongs on this list because it targets thinning hair more directly than any oil can.
-The formula uses caffeine, peptides, and plant-derived compounds to support hair density at the scalp level.
-Apply it directly to the scalp nightly and let it work while you sleep.
-It is lightweight, non-greasy, and will not stain your pillowcase.
-If you are noticing your part getting wider or more scalp showing through, this is the product to try before anything more aggressive.
+Not technically an oil -- it is a peptide serum -- but it belongs on this list because it is aimed at thinning-hair routines more directly than styling oils.
+The formula uses caffeine, peptides, and plant-derived compounds for scalp-care support.
+Apply it directly to the scalp as directed.
+If you are noticing your part getting wider, increased shedding, or more scalp showing through, use this as cosmetic support while also considering clinician guidance.

 Quick Picks